City Status & News

 The City will be taking a four-part approach to reopening.
 Taking a controlled-reopening approach gives the City adequate time to implement and evaluate protective strategies.
 It also allows us to manage the return to full City operations while ensuring the safety of employees and the public.

 - Planning: Planning/preparation.
 City facilities remain closed to the public.

 - Part 1: City facilities remain closed to walk-in traffic.
 However, some City Hall services are available by appointment.
-For more information or to make an appointment, please contact the appropriate department directly.
-The public is still encouraged to take advantage of other methods of handling City business, such as by phone, email, virtual and online services, etc. Some additional Parks & Recreation services will also be restored during Part 1.
+Some additional Parks & Recreation services were restored.

 - Part 2: Some City facilities reopen with strict physical distancing requirements and with occupancy limits.

 - Part 3: City facilities reopen to public with strict physical distancing requirements.